afshinmoradiAI/2_image_processing_python/README.md

 Normalization: Normalizes image data to ensure consistency across the dataset.
 Logging: Provides detailed logging of the processing steps for traceability.

 Installation

-To use this script, you'll need to clone the repository and install the necessary dependencies.

-bash
 ```
 git clone https://github.com/your-username/image-processing.git
 cd image-processing
 pip install -r requirements.txt
 ```

 Usage
 Once the dependencies are installed, you can run the script by executing the following command:

-bash
 ```
 python 1_QC_normalization_image.py --input_path /path/to/images --output_path /path/to/output
 ```
 Command Line Arguments
     --input_path: The directory containing the images to be processed.
     --output_path: The directory where the processed images will be saved.

 Requirements
     Python 3.8+
     Required Python packages (listed in requirements.txt)

 To install the necessary packages, use:

-bash
 ```
 pip install -r requirements.txt
 ```